sonatype-nexus-community/vscode-iq-plugin/README.md

 to perform a "patch" release, add a commit to master with a comment like:

 ```
-fix(127): `policyViolations of undefined` when loading a python project with requirements.txt
+fix: `policyViolations of undefined` when loading a python project with requirements.txt (see Issue #127)
 ```

 Without such a commit comment, commits to the `master` branch will cause a build failure during the release